Campaign Against Genocide Museum: Background

 The parliament building was chosen as the location for this museum because it housed 600 Rwanda Patriotic Army soldiers from December 1993 to 1994 as they were preparing for the formation of the Broad-Based Transitional Government and the National Transitional Assembly.
 Paul Kagame, the RPA Chairman of High Command, later, during the genocide against the Tutsi in Rwanda, ordered that the soldiers break out of their confinement to save thousands of Tutsi who were being killed.

 The museum opened on 4 July 2014.

-Flaunts
+Features

-The main flaunt of the Campaign Against Genocide Museum is the campaign against the genocide, how it was planned and executed by the Rwanda Patriotic Army regardless of the withdrawal of the United Nation troops from Rwanda during the genocide.
-The museum also highlights how the 600 hundred RPA soldiers rescued victims.
-One of its popular monuments is a machine gun that was used by RPA armies residing in the parliament building to mitigate genocidal forces.
+The main focus of the Campaign Against Genocide Museum is how the campaign against the genocide was planned and executed by the Rwanda Patriotic Army.
+The museum also highlights the role of the RPA.
+One key object of the museum's collection is a machine gun used by RPA armies to dissuade Hutu forces from entering the parliament building.